2. Vision

 3.3.1 For Nick, design is a way of speaking to the world, creating new visual metaphors and cultural codes.
 It is one of the languages of culture.
 He sees every decision as an opportunity to build a dialogue that exceeds function.

-3.3.2.1 Within this logic, the designer ceases to be merely an executor: he becomes a researcher, discovering new ways of looking at the familiar.
+3.3.2.1 Within this logic, the designer becomes a researcher, discovering new ways of looking at the familiar.

 3.3.3 Nick is interested in the point of intersection between content and visual form: how the word ceases to be a transparent vehicle of meaning and begins to act on its own, as an object.

-3.3.3.1 In this sense, his design operates closer to poetry: letters and signs are not only read, but also generate atmosphere, evoke emotion, and construct a new experience of language.
+3.3.3.1 Letters and signs are not only read, but also generate atmosphere, evoke emotion, and construct a new experience of language.

-3.3.3.2 Design is not decorative embellishment, but a way to refine the perception of the world — to make it slightly clearer, more joyful, or more profound.
+3.3.3.2 Design is a way to refine the perception of the world — to make it slightly clearer, more joyful, or more profound.

 3.3.4 The viewer, encountering his work, is compelled to reconstruct meanings, to find their own rhythm of reading, to interact with form as with a riddle.
 This is where the idea of co-authorship emerges: design ceases to be a monologue and turns into a space for the collective creation of experience.